 ◦Mini-review must appear as a word in the title, and the abstract must state that it is a mini-review article

-•Original articles: Between 25,000 and 35,000 characters (with spaces) + additionally up to 7 illustrations and/or tables.
+•Original articles: Between 25,000 and 35,000 characters (with spaces), including up to 7 illustrations and/or tables.
 An original article presents new information on a specific waste management and research topic or problem.
 Novel concepts, proven results and interesting perspectives for waste management in theory or practice and evidence of thorough literature research are important criteria when considering acceptability for peer review.

-•Short communications: Between 10,000 and 15,000 characters (with spaces) + additionally up to 4 illustrations and/or tables.
+•Short communications: Between 10,000 and 15,000 characters (with spaces), including up to 4 illustrations and/or tables.
 A short communication would typically describe topical and/or innovative preliminary data in the field of waste management which may be of interest to an international professional audience and that is deemed worthy of expedited publication.

-•Letters to the Editor: Between 3,000 and 3,500 characters (with spaces) + (optional) one figure or table.
+•Letters to the Editor: Between 3,000 and 3,500 characters (with spaces), including (optional) one figure or table.
 Letters to the editor must be concise and specific and relate to an already published article in WM&R or to the journal’s operations.
 Letters to the Editor should be sent directly to the Editor-in-chief (firstname.lastname@example.org) and copied to the WMR Editorial Office (email@example.com).

-•Editorials: Between 8,000 and 9,000 characters (with spaces) + (optional) one figure or table.
+•Editorials: Between 8,000 and 9,000 characters (with spaces), including (optional) one figure or table.
 Editorials address topics that editors or invited guest editors deem of particular concern or general interest.

 Authors are asked to prepare their manuscript in Arial 12 point font.
 Further details on format, layout, and structure are outlined below.

 1.3 Manuscript structure (original articles and short reports):